 At the precise moment that my body had come to a complete stop and was transferring momentum to return to the same side of the street that I had just left, the unthinkable happened.

 No, unfortunately, I was not hit by a bus.
 Nor was there a sudden lethal bolt of lightning sent by an omnipotent and merciful god.

 Instead, it was a voice.
 An unmistakable voice at an unmistakable volume (only Americans, and possibly Koreans, can reach that decibel level) shrieking an unmistakable “Yo!
 El JEFE!”

 I tried to continue my retreat, trying not to flinch, not to acknowledge the utterance in the slightest.
 No sooner did I get my reflexes in check, as any top spy would be able to do, there it was again.
 This time, unbelievably, even louder:

 It was Adonis, who, earlier that week, had adopted the Spanish word for “chief” as my moniker, thinking it was a clever play on my actual name, Jeff, and my position as the “leader” of the group.
 He also thought that he was the first person on the planet to be so clever.

 He wasn’t.
 Not by a long shot, but I let him have his moment of false genius.

 The second was so loud and so obvious that there was no way that I could ignore it.
-My cover was blown, as was likely my career as a spy in the post Cold War international theater.
-Still in the middle of the street, I spun around once more, which to the casual resident of Gent must have seemed as a rather perverse street dance or evidence of a loose inmate from the local loony bin.
+My cover was blown, as was likely my career as a spy in the post-Cold War international theater.
+Still in the middle of the street, I spun around once more, which to the casual resident of Gent must have seemed like a rather perverse street dance or evidence of a loose inmate from the local loony bin.